edgedb/edgedb/docs/reference/ddl/access_policies.rst

 The following subcommands are allowed in the ``create access policy`` block:

-.. versionadded:: 3.0

 :eql:synopsis:`set errmessage := <value>`
     Set a custom error message of :eql:synopsis:`<value>` that is displayed when this access policy prevents a write action.

 :eql:synopsis:`create annotation <annotation-name> := <value>`
     Set access policy annotation :eql:synopsis:`<annotation-name>` to